Published: Mar 9, 2024

 };

-I won't cover the entire code above as it was explained in detail in the previous blog post.
-The key difference is that I've moved the form to a separate file.
-This change is necessary because, as explained earlier, we have to use Client Components with the use client directive.
+I won’t rehash all the details of the code here, as we covered it thoroughly in our previous post.
+The main update is that we’ve moved the form into a separate file.
+This step is essential because, as we discussed earlier, we need to use Client Components with the use client

 export const metadata: Metadata = {